-Represents the throughput maximum (peak) setting of the storage Quality of Service (QoS) policy group assigned to the workload.
+Represents the storage Quality of Service (QoS) policy group of which the workload is a member.
 If the policy group component is in contention, it means all workloads in the policy group are being throttled by the set throughput limit, which is impacting the latency of one or more of those workloads.